JCGuest/trackerbot-heroku/README.md

 BUNDLED WITH 2.1.2

 ### Deployment instructions
 This git repo is designed to be deployed using the 'foreman' gem.
-After you clone and cd into the top level you can run `rake start`.
+In the top level directory you can run `rake start`.
 This initiates comands in 'Procfile' that start the Rails server and deploy the React app as a proxy for the Rails API.
 It is not a true API in that it uses cookies for 'sessions_controller.rb' to login and validate users.

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details